Kadaram Kondan: Box office

 According to trade estimates, Kadaram Kondan managed to gross ₹50 crore in the opening weekend at the box office.

 Controversy

 Although 90% of the film was shot in Malaysia, the film was not released there.
-According to Lotus Five Star (which is holder of the film's distribution and theatrical rights in Malaysia), the film was banned as per orders of LPF (Film Censorship Board of Malaysia) due to the story's portrayal of the Royal Malaysian Police (PDRM) in a negative light and for portraying police officers as corrupt and for scenes which supposedly inaccurately and misleadingly represent the police force.
-In addition, the makers of the film failed to get necessary police permits to shoot scenes in Malaysia; the Malaysian law requires that film production receives permission from the relevant authorities such as FINAS, PUSPAL and others before shooting.
+According to Lotus Five Star (which holds the film's distribution and theatrical rights in Malaysia), the film was banned as per orders of LPF (Film Censorship Board of Malaysia) due to the story's portrayal of the Royal Malaysia Police in a negative light and for portraying police officers as corrupt and for scenes which supposedly inaccurately and misleadingly represent the police force.
+In addition, the filmmakers failed to get necessary police permits to shoot scenes in Malaysia; the Malaysian law requires that film production receives permission from the relevant authorities before shooting.